Frustrated Europe hopes Clinton win can spur elusive Iran deals

 "The potential in Iran is enormous and the demand for export credit guarantees is high, both in terms of formal applications and expressions of interest," Schoene said.
 "I expect that we will see the first large-scale, credit-financed deals in 2017."

 Some European firms are already benefiting from the opening of the Iranian economy.
-Last week French carmaker PSA Group, once the market leader, announced it had produced 105,000 cars in Iran under the Peugeot license in the third quarter, 15 percent of its total sales volume.
+Last week French carmaker PSA Group (PEUP.PA), once the market leader, announced it had produced 105,000 cars in Iran under the Peugeot license in the third quarter, 15 percent of its total sales volume.

-Etourneau of MEDEF International is also optimistic that Iran's order of 118 jets from Europe's Airbus and a recent joint venture deal between carmaker Renault and Iranian investment fund IDRO will prove a boon for smaller European suppliers.
+Etourneau of MEDEF International is also optimistic that Iran's order of 118 jets from Europe's Airbus (AIR.PA) and a recent joint venture deal between carmaker Renault (RENA.PA) and Iranian investment fund IDRO will prove a boon for smaller European suppliers.

 MEDEF International announced last month it was opening an office in Tehran, its first outside France, to support small and medium sized French firms seeking to enter the Iranian market.